 We rely on a single injection molding company, Medegen Medical Products, LLC, or Medegen, for our supply of plastic applicator components.
 In turn, Medegen obtains its supply of resin, a key ingredient of the applicator, from a single source, Huntsman Corporation.
-There can be no assurance that we will be able to identify and qualify additional sources of plastic components or that Medegen will be able to identify and qualify additional sources of plastic components or that Medegen will be able to identify and qualify additional sources of resin.
-We are required to receive FDA approval for new suppliers.
+Orders to Medegen are made on a periodic basis with purchase orders.
+We do not have a written agreement with Medegen for the supply of the plastic applicator components.
+If we are unable to obtain components from Medegen for any reason, there can be no assurance that we will be able to identify and qualify additional sources of plastic components or that Medegen will be able to identify and qualify additional sources of plastic components.
 Until we secure and qualify additional sources of plastic components, we are entirely dependent upon Medegen.
 If interruptions in this supply occur for any reason, including a decision by Medegen to discontinue manufacturing, labor disputes or a failure of Medegen to follow regulations, the manufacture and marketing of MUSE and other potential products could be delayed or prevented.
 An extended interruption in the supply of plastic components could have a material adverse effect on our business, financial condition or results of operations.